SowmyaVenky/AzureSynapseExperiments/README.md

 ## Configure Kafka on Ubuntu VM and test with various integration tools.

 *  We will setup the Ubuntu VM inside Azure.
-We will then setup docker + Kafka and use it as a base for various experiments.
+We will then setup Kafka and use it as a base for various experiments.
 Read more about <a href="./kafka_docker/Kafka_on_Azure_VM.md">this</a>

+## Configure Synapse Spark pools and configure jobs for KAFKA structured streaming.

+*  We will setup the Ubuntu VM inside Azure.
+We will then setup Kafka and connect to it from within Synapse to stream data and download it to ADLS.
+Read more about <a href="./kafka_docker/Kafka_From_Synapse.md">this</a>